Stability of topologically protected slow light against disorder: Momentum space toy model

 In order to test the effect of the disorder in our effective model, we prepare a gaussian wavepacket with energy bandwidth $\delta\epsilon$.
 The matrix exponential required for time evolution is dense, yet numerical calculations remain efficient for moderate system sizes and winding numbers.
 Our observables are position $x(t)$ and width of the wavepacket $\sigma_x(t)$ in real space throughout time evolution.
 From these, the velocity $v(t) = \dot{x}(t)$ is derived.
 Using the results for $\sigma_x(t)$, we can assign a breakup time $\tau$ by defining this the to be the time when the real space width has reached a constant, $C$ times the original width $\sigma_x(t=\tau)=C\sigma_x(t=0)$.
 The results depend only weakly on the coefficient $C>1$, we choose $C=4.5$ throughout.

 We confirm our prediction Eq.~\eqref{eq:vel_ren_ana} in the main text for velocity renormalization in this system.
 Here, we tend to the wave packet breakup induced by this effect (shown in Fig.~\ref{fig:ren5s}).
 Near the band center, the velocity is almost not renormalized.
 Therefore, $1/v'$ is ill-defined for very narrow wavepackets and smoothening over the energy bandwidth $\delta\epsilon$ is absolutely necessary to obtain a meaningful finite result.
 This is the cause of the large the error bars near the band centers in Fig.~\ref{fig:ren5s}.
-Since the subbands are only weakly coupled in the bulk model (see discussion in Ref. \cite{sup_mat}), there are peaks of the breakup length in each subband center.
+Since the subbands are only weakly coupled in the bulk model (see discussion in Sec.~\ref{sec:mod_imp}), there are peaks of the breakup length in each subband center. \jk{Near the band edges the (gaussian in energy) wavepacket has overlap into adjacent minibands.
+Our simple treatment does not take this case into account.
+A way to better control our approximation would be to choose a narrower wavepacket, this has the computational downside, that longer devices are necessary to study breakup. }